Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 ## Insert the contents into 'settings.json'

-The contents of the file 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt' are suitable for insertion into the VSCode file 'settings.json' (Copy/Paste file contents), if you pasted the contents in-between the opening curly-brace, and the closing curly-brace of the file 'settings.json'.
+The contents of the file 'workbench.colorCustomizations--yyyy.MM.dduHHmm.txt' are suitable for insertion into the VSCode file 'settings.json' (Copy/Paste).

+Paste the contents into the file 'settings.json' in-between the opening curly-brace, and the closing curly-brace.

 ## What is included